CHEST OF DRAWERS ADORNED WITH MERCURY MASK

 H. 102.5 cm.
 (40 ¼ in.); W. 99 cm.
 (39 in.); D. 60 cm.
 (23 ¾ in.).

-STAMP: P. GARNIER, visible under the rear crossbar of the tray.
+STAMP: P. GARNIER, visible beneath the rear rail of the top.

 LITERATURE: Christophe Huchet de Quénetain, Pierre Garnier, Paris, 2003, p.
 82, cat.
 226.

-Inspired by the antique manner, the front of this chest of drawers is partitioned into three drawers framed by pilasters crowned by capitals and ending in spinning top-shaped feet.
-Each drawer is richly adorned: in the first row is a frieze of foliate interlacing, and in the second and third rows, a mask of Mercury holding a garland of fruit.
+Inspired by the antique, the façade of this commode is divided into three drawers framed by pilasters surmounted by capitals and terminating in spinning-top–shaped feet.
+Each drawer is richly decorated: the upper drawer is adorned with a frieze of interlacing foliage, while the second and third drawers feature a mask of Mercury supporting a garland of fruit.

 Information Inquiry